Economic history of the United States: Colonial economy

-The higher birth rate was due to better employment opportunities.
-Many young adults in Europe delayed marriage for financial reasons, and many servants in Europe were not permitted to marry.

-The population of white settlers grew from an estimated 40,000 in 1650 to 235,000 in 1700.
-In 1690, there were an estimated 13,000 black slaves.
-The population grew at an annual rate of over 3% throughout the 18th century, doubling every 25 years or less.
-By 1775 the population had grown to 2.6 million, of which 2.1 million were white, 540,000 black and 50,000 Native American, giving the colonies about one-third of the population of Britain.
-The three most populated colonies in 1775 were Virginia, with a 21% share, and Pennsylvania and Massachusetts with 11% each.

-The economy

-The colonial economy of what would become the United States was pre-industrial, primarily characterized by subsistence farming.
-Farm households also were engaged in handicraft production, mostly for home consumption, but with some goods sold, mainly gold.

 The market economy was based on extracting and processing natural resources and agricultural products for local consumption, such as mining, gristmills and sawmills, and the export of agricultural products.
 The most important agricultural exports were raw and processed feed grains (wheat, Indian corn, rice, bread and flour) and tobacco.
 Tobacco was a major crop in the Chesapeake Colonies and rice a major crop in South Carolina.
 Dried and salted fish was also a significant export.
 North Carolina was the leading producer of naval stores, which included turpentine (used for lamps), rosin (candles and soap), tar (rope and wood preservative) and pitch (ships' hulls).
 Another export was potash, which was derived from hardwood ashes and was used as a fertilizer and for making soap and glass.

-The colonies depended on Britain for many finished goods, partly because laws such as the Navigation Acts of 1660 prohibited making many types of finished goods in the colonies.
+The colonies depended on Britain for many finished goods, partly because laws such as the Navigation Act 1660 prohibited making many types of finished goods in the colonies.
 These laws achieved the intended purpose of creating a trade surplus for Britain.
 The colonial balance of trade in goods heavily favored Britain; however, American shippers offset roughly half of the goods trade deficit with revenues earned by shipping between ports within the British Empire.

 The largest non-agricultural segment was ship building, which was from 5 to 20% of total employment.
 About 45% of American made ships were sold to foreigners.